-The Parental Engagement Fund (PEF) supports six projects, all aimed at improving children’s cognitive development.
+The Parental Engagement Fund (PEF) supports five projects, all aimed at addressing inequality in children’s early attainment by supporting the development of best practice in parental engagement.
 Funding for the projects began in April 2015, and will continue for two years to the end of 2017.

 If you have any questions please email Laura Barbour, Early Years Lead at the Trust.

 The Parental Engagement Fund is kindly funded by: